PCPPTech/myTerminal/README.md

 Open-source, use it for whatever — just credit **Eidnoxon (PCPPTech)**

+---

 ## Errors and their reasons
-- `PermissionError`, or `Can't ...: Insufficient Permission` This error is pretty much explains itself: It means that it can't do a certain operation because of the lack of permission.
+- `PermissionError`, or `Can't ...: Insufficient Permission`.
+This error pretty much explains itself: It means that it can't do a certain operation because of the lack of permission.
 It can often be caused by e.g. trying to remove a folder while the folder is under use by another app.
 I integrated a lot of PermissionError handling lines, so it will most likely won't make you exit the CLI once you encounter that error.
-- `FileNotFoundError`
+- `FileNotFoundError`.
 You encounter this error when trying to remove a file or a directory that `doesn't exist`.
-If you encounter this error when you try to run `myTerminal.py` and you even ran `myTerminal_installer.py` beforehand, the issue might be that your home directory isn't `C:/Users/[username]`. `myTerminal` creates all the text files that are used to store the user's customization data in `C:/Users/[username`.
+If you encounter this error when you try to run `myTerminal.py` and you even ran `myTerminal_installer.py` beforehand, the issue might be that your home directory isn't `C:/Users/[username]`. `myTerminal` creates all the text files that are used to store the user's customization data in `C:/Users/[username]`.
 Why?
 Because it is easily accessable.